Wheels and Props

 A more conventional traction engine

 Last but not least is another tractor.
 Not just any old tractor but the Ferguson tractor.
 The first vehicle I ever drove was a grey "Fergie" belonging to Sid Merral with whom my parents kept their canal cruiser with at Beeston Iron Lock on the Shropshire Union Canal.
 The Ferguson TE 20 epitomises the traditional British tractor design and was built between 1946 and 1956.
 "TE 20" refers to Tractor, England, 20 horse power.
 The latter is not the true power produced by the engine but a calculation for tax purposes.
 With an engine made by Standard (also used in the Standard Vanguard motor car) over half a million units were produced at Coventry and exported all over the world.
+Later versions were produced with TVO (Tractor Vaporising Oil) petrol/paraffin and Diesel engines.
 The beautifully simple design has stood the test of time and many are still in regular use.

 Ferguson TE 20 agricultural tractor